 For all of these reasons our advice is to be very careful when using AI generated images like these for commercial purposes.
 This means for your newsletter, blog, website, marketing campaigns, pitch decks and everywhere else, where you communicate about your business.

-You’re not legally protected in any way; you don’t have an insurance, like you do on JumpStory, and if you get into trouble, DALLE are not going to help you.
+So if you are thinking, “can I use DALLE?”
+Remember, you’re not legally protected in any way; you don’t have insurance like you do on JumpStory, and if you get into trouble, DALLE are not going to help you.

 Use this new and fun technology for what it is – fun -, but don’t take any chances, when it’s your business that we’re talking about.